-

 Programme:

-• L. von Beethoven: Symfonie nr.
-5 in do
+• L. von Beethoven: Symphony no. 5 in C minor

-• D. Shostakovich: Symfonie nr.
-5 opus 47 in re
+• D. Shostakovich: Symphony no. 5 opus 47 in D minor

 Although Symphony No. 5 (1808) by Ludwig van Beethoven (1770-1827) seems to start off in simplicity, with a seemingly short and simple motif, those four notes became the most debated in Western music history.
 The short-short-short-long motif, which weaves its way throughout the symphony and keeps imposing itself as a recurring, restless feature, adds to the restless nature of the work.
 Consequently, Beethoven wrote his fifth symphony during a very turbulent period in his life: not only had Napoleon's army reached Vienna, Beethoven also began to suffer from severe hearing problems.
 The intriguing nature of the work did not fail to make it one of the most popular symphonies ever written.
 Various theories circulate about the exact nature of the motif: Schindler claims that by this Beethoven meant “fate knocking at the door”, but this contention is debunked by many a musicologist.
 Carl Czerny, a student of Beethoven, indicated that it depicts the song of the yellowhammer.